-When it comes to difficulties for Christians in the WWL 2024 reporting period, the conflict became entrenched in areas with Christian majorities (such as Chin state) and significant Christian minorities alike.
-The Tatmadaw indiscriminately attacks Christian villages, church buildings (sometimes hosting refugees or IDP camps) and kills Christians.
-While the atrocities in Chin state continued, other hotspots are Kachin state in the north, Kayin state in the southeast and Kayah state in the southeast.
-Fighting there continues, and an increasing number of people many of them Christian - are living in IDP camps, most of them have been there for years, and humanitarian access to them is blocked.
+When it comes to difficulties for Christians in the WWL 2025 reporting period, the conflict became entrenched in areas with Christian majorities (such as Chin state) and significant Christian minorities alike.
+The Tatmadaw (armed forces) indiscriminately attack Christian villages, church buildings (sometimes hosting refugees or IDP camps) and kill Christians.
+While the atrocities in Chin state continue, other hotspots are Kachin state in the north, Kayin state in the southeast, Kayah state in the southeast and Sagaing division in the west.
+Fighting there continues, and an increasing number of people - many of them Christian - are living in IDP camps.
+Most of them have been there for years, and humanitarian access to them is blocked.
 Fighting intensified in neighboring Shan state, which has a large minority of Christians, especially in the north.
 The lawless zones bordering Laos and Thailand, in which organized crime is blooming, are placed in minority regions, inhabited by many Christians as well.